clairezed/la-fabrique/README.md

-# Mobility Toolbox (temporary title)
+# La fabrique

-Toolbox gathering tools, methods, media contents to help european mobility.
+Digital toolbox gathering tools, methods, media contents to foster projects.

 ## Getting Started

 *These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.*
--> TODO

 ### Prerequisites